Executive Summary

 Insufficient barracks capacity for brigade-scale allied rotations; training areas fragmented across multiple sites without LVC integration; no dedicated full-spectrum EW training ranges; limited simulation infrastructure for high-echelon staff exercises; instructor cadre lacks systematic combat feedback integration; no railhead capacity for rapid heavy armor deployment at scale; winter training facilities inadequate for year-round allied operations

-Without action: NATO forces continue training for past conflicts while adversary adapts to Ukrainian lessons; Alliance readiness gaps persist against transparent battlefield and drone warfare; Ukrainian training remains inefficiently dispersed; Lithuania loses strategic positioning as training hub to competing locations; €4B+ economic impact unrealized in rural regions; forward defense posture undermined by inadequate rehearsal venues; interoperability gaps between US/German/Lithuanian forces persist
+Without action: NATO forces continue training for past conflicts while adversary adapts to Ukrainian lessons; Alliance readiness gaps persist against transparent battlefield and drone warfare; Ukrainian training remains dispersed; Lithuania loses positioning as a forward training anchor to competing locations; regional employment and procurement multiplier unrealized in Vilnius / Šalčininkai / Lazdijai districts (magnitude: see recalibrated Economic Impact section); forward-defence posture undermined by inadequate rehearsal venues; interoperability gaps between US, German, and Lithuanian forces persist; Russian information operations (RT/Sputnik-aligned 'NATO escalation/encirclement' narrative) face less indigenous Lithuanian counter-evidence.

 Lithuanian Context